jyoti2shine/URLShortner/README.md

 This Cheatsheet Provides the API Endpoints and Usages .

-_Everytime API TOKEN Needs to be passed in Headers with Key Authorization and Value Token API_TOKEN_
+_Everytime(Except User Creation & Short URL Display) API TOKEN Needs to be passed in Headers with Key Authorization and Value Token API_TOKEN_

 | API URL              | METHOD        | DATA                  | Response |
 | -------------        |:-------------:| -----:                | -----:   |